 Tours are limited to 15 people at a time.
 You are welcome to just turn up before a tour, but we advise that to avoid disappointment, you reserve a space by phone: 0121 233 4790 or by email: firstname.lastname@example.org

-Please note; on the following Sundays there may NOT be the usual public factory tour at 3pm:
+Please note; on the following days there may NOT be the usual public factory tour:

 Instead, if we have bookings, we will run our monthly Relaxed experience which has been designed specifically for people on the Autistic Spectrum and their families, and suitable also for people with a learning disability or sensory and communication disorder.
 More details HERE.

 Admission to the museum is by guided tour only.

 Our costumed guides will lead you around the factory where you will experience the sights, sounds and smells of factory life and hear stories about workers, owners and trade.
 Tours last approximately 1 hour.
 Reserving a place on a tour by telephone or email is advisable, as our tours operate on a first come, first served basis.

 See what other people say about our tours on . by clicking here.